 No Checking or Savings Account?
 How to Survive Without Using a Bank

-In a study released in April of 2015, from 2011 to 2014, 700 million people became account holders at a bank or some other financial institution.
-That means the number of unbanked individuals dropped 20 percent to 2 billion adults.
-Although these statistics are improving they are still staggering and alarming.
-Why?
+In a press release issued by the FDIC (Federal Deposit Insurance Corporation) in October 2016, the number of U.S. households without a bank account fell significantly in 2015 to seven percent — the lowest in the survey's history.
+Even with this good news, not all demographic groups saw a decrease.
+Unbanked rates for Asian households increased from 2.2 percent in 2013 to 4 percent in 2015.
+Why are there still so many people without bank accounts?
 Because too many people still do not have a credit score and access to financial services necessary to buy a home, build a business, or send children to college.
 Many studies have given credence to the theory that checking and savings accounts are not right for everyone.
 At the end of this article, we will give you some tips on how to find the best services for operating without a bank account.

 Unbanked and Underbanked Consumers